Turtlepaw/catsky-social-android/README.md

 - [Blogpost on self-authenticating data structures](https://bsky.social/about/blog/3-6-2022-a-self-authenticating-social-protocol)

 The Bluesky Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

+Catsky social is a soft fork of Bluesky social, and thus will also use those lexicons.

 ## Contributions